mliezun/mliezun.github.io/src/pages/md/2024-11-07-todo-caddy-snake.md

 # Caddy Snake improvements

+I've been planning on improving Caddy Snake, making it more stable and easier to use.
+Right now, I want to add automatic test for Django, and build binaries and Docker images for arm64 and riscv64.
+I'd also like to turn it into a Python package so you can plug it straight into your code.

 ## Fix/add/test support for Django

 I've tried to use it a couple times just to test that it works and seems to have been broken.
 I'd like to test it a little bit more to make sure it works and solve all the bugs.